Madeleine McCann suspect ‘investigated over two other child disappearances’

 German prosecutors believe Madeleine is dead after she vanished from an apartment in Praia da Luz, Portugal, on May 3 2007, while on holiday with her family, and are investigating the suspect over her murder.

-German news websites have reported that authorities are now also allegedly examining connections to the disappearance of Rene Hasee.
+German news websites have now reported that authorities have contacted the family of Rene Hasee, who went missing in 1996.

-According to reports the then six-year-old, from Elsdorf, Germany, went missing from a beach in 1996 while on holiday with his family in the Portuguese Algarve.
+According to reports the then six-year-old, from Elsdorf, Germany, went missing from a beach while on holiday with his family in the Portuguese Algarve.

 It comes as an investigation has been opened into whether the suspect was involved in the disappearance of Inga Gehricke.